1921 Persian coup d'état: Reza Khan seizes Tehran

-On 18 February 1921 the Cossacks reached Tehran meeting little resistance.
-In the early morning of 21 February they entered the city.
-Only several policemen, taken by surprise, are said to had been killed or wounded in the center of Tehran.
+On 18 February 1921, the Cossacks reached Tehran meeting little resistance.
+In the early morning of 21 February, they entered the city.
+Only several policemen, taken by surprise, are said to have been killed or wounded in the center of Tehran.
 Backed by his troops, Reza Khan forced the Cabinet to dissolve and oversaw his own appointment as minister of war.
-Reza Khan also ensured that Ahmad, still ruling as shah, appoint Sayyed Ziaoddin Tabatabaee as prime minister.
+Reza Khan also ensured that Ahmad, still ruling as shah, appoint Zia ol Din Tabatabaee as prime minister.

-Treaty with the USSR
+Treaty with the RSFSR

-On 26 February the new government signed a treaty of friendship with the Union of Soviet Socialist Republics, formerly the Russian Empire.
-As a result of the treaty, the Soviet Union gave up some of its former Russian facilities in Iran, although the Soviet diplomats ensured that their nation was allowed to intervene with its military in Iran, as long as the intervention was "self-defense".
-The USSR also gave up any Russian-owned railroads and ports in Iran.
+On 26 February, the new government signed a treaty of friendship with the Russian Soviet Federative Socialist Republic, formerly the Russian Empire.
+As a result of the treaty, the RSFSR gave up some of its former Russian facilities in Iran, although Soviet diplomats ensured that their nation was allowed to intervene with its military in Iran, as long as the intervention was "self-defense".
+The RSFSR also gave up any Russian-owned railroads and ports in Iran.

 Change of prime ministers

-Prior to the coup, Ahmad Qavam, governor of Khorasan, had asserted his loyalty to the Qajar regime.
-When he refused to recognize the government installed by Reza Khan, he was jailed in Tehran.
-During his imprisonment, Qavam cultivated a hatred of the man who had arrested him, Colonel Mohammad Taghi Pessian, now the gendarmerie chief.
+Prior to the coup, Ahmad Qavam, governor of Khorasan, had asserted his loyalty to the Qajar dynasty.
+When he refused to recognise the government installed by Reza Khan, he was jailed in Tehran.
+During his imprisonment, Qavam cultivated a hatred of the man who had arrested him, Colonel Mohammad Taqi Pessian, now the gendarmerie chief.

-Sayyed Ziaoddin Tabatabaee, who had been installed as prime minister, was removed from office on 25 May by Shah Ahmad's decree.
-Shortly afterward, Qavam was released from prison and given Tabatabaee's former post.
-Colonel Pessian refused to accept this betrayal of the coup's ideals of a democratic Iran and began to gather popular support and many tribes flocked to make up his formidable force.
+Zia ol Din Tabatabaee, who had been installed as prime minister, was removed from office on 25 May by Ahmad Shah's decree.
+Shortly thereafter, Qavam was released from prison and given Tabatabaee's former post.
+Colonel Pessian refused to accept this betrayal of the coup's ideals of a democratic Iran and began to gather popular support and many tribes flocked to make up his force.

 Quelling local uprisings

 Pessian's revolt

-After Qavam was made prime minister, one of the coup leaders and now the gendarmerie chief Colonel Mohammad Taghi Pessian opposed the new order and erosion of the democratic principles for which he and many of his fellow Iranians had fought and so departed Tehran.
+After Qavam was made prime minister, one of the coup leaders and now the gendarmerie chief Colonel Mohammad Taqi Pessian opposed the new order and erosion of the democratic principles for which he and many of his fellow Iranians had fought and so departed Tehran.
 Soon at the head of a rebel army, Pessian went to battle with the armies of several regional governors.
 However, the rebels were eventually defeated and Reza Khan ordered that Pessian be beheaded and that the head be returned to Tehran and put on display to prove that Pessian, now a national hero, was dead to quell further rebellions.
 The Kurds of Khorasan also revolted in the same year.